I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Optimizing Orders for Picking Sequences

-With these constructions defined, we now see that maximizing the USW for any round-robin allocation is equivalent to the problem $\max\limits_{P \in (\mathcal{I}_1 \cap \mathcal{I}_2)} \USW_{\RRR}(\mathcal{O}_P)$ for the matroids defined above.
-We will show that Algorithm~\ref{alg:greedy_rrr} greedily maximizes a monotonically increasing version of our function over our two partition matroids.
+With these constructions defined, we observe that maximizing the USW for \RRR~over a fixed number of rounds $k$ is equivalent to the problem $\max_{Q \in (\mathcal{I}_1 \cap \mathcal{I}_2) : |Q|=n} \USW_{\RRR}(\cal O_Q)$ for the matroids defined above.
+We will show that \GRRR~greedily maximizes a monotonically non-decreasing version of our function over our two partition matroids.
 Next, we show that when our function is $\gamma$-weakly submodular, we can provide a $\gamma$-dependent approximation ratio.

-To make $\USW_{\RRR}(\mathcal{O}_P)$ monotonically increasing, we will multiply by a factor of $|P|^{\alpha}$, where $\alpha$ is defined as the smallest positive number such that $f(P) = \USW_{\RRR}(\mathcal{O}_P)|P|^\alpha$ is monotonically increasing.
-We first prove that Algorithm~\ref{alg:greedy_rrr} greedily maximizes $f(P)$.
-More formally, we prove Lemma~\ref{lem:gRRR_implicit_monotone} that the algorithm selects the element $i$ that maximizes $f(P+(i,j))$ at each iteration.
+To make $\USW_{\RRR}(\cal O_Q)$ monotonically non-decreasing, we will multiply by a factor of $|Q|^{\alpha}$, where $\alpha$ is defined as the smallest positive number such that $f(Q) = \USW_{\RRR}(\cal O_Q)|Q|^\alpha$ is monotonically non-decreasing.
+We first prove that \GRRR~greedily maximizes $f(Q)$.
+Formally, \Cref{lem:gRRR_implicit_monotone} states that \GRRR~selects the element $p$ maximizing $f(Q+(p, i))$ at each iteration.